Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 21.25.10 UTC
+- WIB: Sabtu, 3 Mei 2025 22.25.15 UTC
-- WITA: Sabtu, 3 Mei 2025 22.25.10 UTC
+- WITA: Sabtu, 3 Mei 2025 23.25.15 UTC
-- WIT: Sabtu, 3 Mei 2025 23.25.10 UTC
+- WIT: Minggu, 4 Mei 2025 00.25.15 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: attitude
+Kategori: technology